Raise and Reshape Sagging Breasts with a Swift Recovery

 Some patients, especially those with relatively small breasts and minimal sagging, may be candidates for modified procedures requiring less extensive incisions.
 One such procedure is the “doughnut (or concentric) mastopexy,” in which circular incisions are made around the areola, and a doughnut-shaped area of skin is removed.

-After Surgery: What is the Breast Lift Recovery process?
+What is the Breast Lift Recovery Process Like?

 After surgery, you’ll wear an elastic bandage or a surgical bra over gauze dressings.
 Your breasts will be bruised, swollen, and uncomfortable for a day or two, but the pain shouldn’t be severe.
 Any discomfort you do feel can be relieved with medications prescribed by your surgeon.